 (3) That neither the State of North Carolina nor any of the applicable State agencies endorses or recommends the innovative product or service and is not subject to any liability for losses or damages caused by the product or service.

-(4) That the consumer may contact the applicable State agency, including the Attorney General, to file complaints, notices of suspected legal violations, or other comments relating to the innovative product or service being tested and provide the consumer with the requisite agency telephone number and website address or other contact information where complaints or other comments may be filed.
+(4) That the consumer may contact the applicable State agency, including the Office of the Attorney General, to file complaints, notices of suspected legal violations, or other comments relating to the innovative product or service being tested and provide the consumer with the requisite agency telephone number and website address or other contact information where complaints or other comments may be filed.

-All disclosures to consumers must be in a clear and conspicuous format in both English and Spanish.
+(b) All disclosures to consumers must be in a clear and conspicuous format in both English and Spanish.

-(c) Any other statements or additional disclosures that may be required by the relevant State agency or by regulation to further the purposes of this Chapter.
+(c) A sandbox participant shall make any other statements or additional disclosures that may be required by the applicable State agency or by regulation to further the purposes of this Chapter.

-(d) Nothing in this act affects the applicable State agency’s exercise of its authority with respect to the efficacy of an innovative insurance product or service or limits the ability of an applicable State agency to ensure the financial capability of a sandbox participant transacting business with consumers.
+(d) Nothing in this Act affects the applicable State agency’s exercise of its authority with respect to the efficacy of an innovative product or service or limits the ability of an applicable State agency to ensure the financial capability of a sandbox participant transacting business with consumers.

 . . .